fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

-If the organization of Basic Message does not suit the user’s data exchange or if the user wants to create message templates to more fully lock down and describe their message structures and content, they should consider creating their own custom FIXM Application.
+If the organization of Basic Message does not suit the user’s data exchange or if the user wants to create message templates to more fully lock down and describe their message structures and content, they should consider creating their own FIXM Application.

 As described in [FIXM Applications](../general-guidance/applications.md), FIXM Applications enhance FIXM Core by adding context specific message data structures and provides stricter validation rules via message templates.
 An Application should